Automattic/wp-calypso/test/e2e/docs/setup.md

 It is also possible to use custom configuration files that are not part of the repo.
 See next section.

-### Use in-repo configuration
+### In-repo configuration

 There is a 'standard' configuration already in the GitHub repo under `test/e2e/config/`.

-This configuation must be decrypted prior to running any e2e tests.
+This configuration must be decrypted prior to running any e2e tests.
 To decrypt, please follow the steps outlined in the Field Guide.

 ### Custom configurations

-Custom config files should be added under [tests/e2e/config](test/e2e/config) and should follow the naming scheme:
+Custom config files should be added under `test/e2e/config/` and should follow the naming scheme:

 ```
 local-<env>.json